natenka/pyneng-book-en/docs/source/book/08_python_basic_examples/f-string.rst

     The same result with format() method you can achieve by:
     ``"IP: {ip}, mask: {mask}".format(ip=ip, mask=mask)``.

 A very important difference between f-strings and format(): f-strings are expressions that are processed, not just strings.
-That is, in the case of ipython, as soon as we wrote the expression and pressed Enter, it was performed and instead of the expressions
+That is, in case of ipython, as soon as we wrote the expression and pressed Enter, it was performed and instead of expressions
-``{ip}`` and ``{mask}`` the values of the variables were substituted.
+``{ip}`` and ``{mask}`` the values of variables were substituted.

-Therefore, for example, you cannot first write a template and then define the variables that are used in the template:
+Therefore, for example, you cannot first write a template and then define variables that are used in template:

 .. code:: python